 - The ongoing phase 3 clinical trial, referred to as the SYNERGY trial, or SYNERGY, to evaluate a survival benefit for custirsen in combination with first-line docetaxel treatment in patients with castrate resistant prostate cancer, or CRPC. - A phase 3 clinical trial, referred to as the AFFINITY trial, or AFFINITY, to evaluate a survival benefit for custirsen in combination with cabazitaxel treatment as second-line chemotherapy in patients with CRPC.
 This trial will be conducted in lieu of the phase 3 clinical trial, referred to as SATURN, which was designed to evaluate a durable pain palliation benefit for custirsen in combination with cabazitaxel or docetaxel as second-line chemotherapy in patients with CRPC.
-The Company began closing down the Saturn trial in the first quarter of 2012. - A phase 3 clinical trial to evaluate a survival benefit for custirsen in combination with chemotherapy in patients with non-small cell lung cancer, or NSCLC.
+The Company started closing down the SATURN trial in the first quarter of 2012. - A phase 3 clinical trial, referred to as the ENSPIRIT trial, or ENSPIRIT, to evaluate a survival benefit for custirsen in combination with docetaxel as second-line chemotherapy in patients with non-small cell lung cancer, or NSCLC.